 Virgin Australia‘s booking calendar opens from 330 days before departure.
 You’ll have a decent shot at nabbing reward seats if you search far in advance.

 A card payment fee may apply if you choose to pay the taxes and surcharges with a card.
-As of September 2021, the fee is 0.41% for debit cards and 1.024% for credit cards.
-The fee is capped at $11 for domestic and $70 for international bookings.
+As of May 2023, the fee is 0.55% for debit cards and 0.97% for credit cards.
 If you book over the phone, a separate fee may also apply.
 This is currently $40 or 5,200 points per person, per booking.

 With reward seat bookings, you have to pay any airport and government taxes that apply, such as security screening and airport movement charges.
 Virgin Australia and some other airlines will also levy a separate carrier charge.
 This starts from $11 per flight on domestic routes and can be much higher for international routes.